Improwised/improwised.github.com/content/careers/senior-software-engineer.md

     <h5>Skills required:</h5>
     <ul class="bullets">
       <li>
-        Extensive knowledge and Hands on software development in any of these languages: JavaScript/PHP
+        Extensive knowledge and Hands-on software development in any of these languages: Golang/JavaScript/PHP
       </li>
       <li>
         Strong Knowledge on frameworks like Laravel,Express and Sails.